Values, including British Values

 We aim to enhance children's understanding of different faiths and beliefs by participating in a range of celebrations throughout the year.
 Children have the opportunity to learn about cultures through specific units of work and by taking part in multi-cultural events.
 The broader a child's experiences, the more confident and effective they are likely to be at contributing to Britain's diverse society.
 We would love to have even more visitors from members of the community with varying faiths and beliefs - please get in touch if you would like to meet our children.

-We have recently begun subscribing to Picture News.
-Each week Picture News pose a question and in class we discuss this.
+We subscribe to Picture News.
+Each week, Picture News pose a question and in class we discuss this as a group.
 The issues link to relevant news items and to fundamental British values.
 We have been amazed by our young children's ability to discuss and debate quite complex issues and to relate these to their own experiences.
-We share the topic each week on Twitter and display the poster in school so parents can join in the debate at home!